joerivanveen/wp-reading-progress/wp-reading-progress/readme.txt

 == Upgrade Notice ==

-= 1.3.2 =
+= 1.4.0 =

-The way the bar sticks to another element is greatly improved, if you use it with a sticky element please check whether it still behaves as you expect, or stick it to a better element from now on.
+The bar will select between multiple elements when available and pick the first one in the viewport.
+If you use it with a sticky element please check whether it still behaves as you expect, or stick it to a better element from now on.